wp-plugins/image-slider-widget/readme.txt

 == Description ==

-Best Wordpress images slider to your post/page/widget/sidebar area.
+Best images slider plugin to your post/page/widget/sidebar area.
 Allows you to customize it to looking exactly what you want.

 ### Lite Features
 >